AmanKJ/react_node_app/README.md

 If you don't add NPM_CONFIG_PRODUCTION=false then the modules installations will result in an error on Heroku.

 # This project is also configured for Heroku.
-You can easily deploy it without any other setup.
+You can easily deploy it without any additional setup.

 **NOTE**: Make sure to run npm install if you want to run this on localhost.